wikimedia/mediawiki-tools-cli/internal/cmd/docker/custom/custom.long.md

 # Custom docker-compose services

-You can define your own `docker-compose` file in a `custom.yml` file.
+You can define one or more custom sets of `docker-compose` services.
+The default service set would be found in `custom.yml`, with additional service sets being prefixed with `custom-` such as `custom-two.yml`.
-This file should be created in the location returned by the `mw docker custom where` command.
+These files should be created in the location returned by the `mw docker custom where` command.

 ## Example internal service